Mayurkodag1/open-source-colab/server/README.md

 **Query Parameters:**

-- `keyword`: (Optional) A string to search for in project titles and descriptions.
+- `search`: (Optional) A string to search for in project titles and descriptions.
 - `skills`: (Optional) A comma-separated string of skills to filter by.

 **Example Request:**